-The Morton Grove Public Library provides a balanced and broad collection of materials in appropriate and varied formats to meet the educational, informational, and recreational needs of the community.
-This includes hiring qualified staff to make informed selection, replacement and withdrawal decisions as space and financial considerations allow, in order to maintain a current and balanced collection.
+The Morton Grove Public Library provides and maintains a balanced and broad collection of materials in appropriate and varied formats for the use and enjoyment of the community as space and financial considerations allow.

 The Library Director is responsible to the Board of Trustees for the selection of materials and development of the collection.
-Collection management, including decisions about selection, gifts and weeding, is done by librarians with an ALA-accredited master’s degree in library science, or by qualified staff under their supervision.
-No employee may be disciplined or dismissed for the selection of library materials when the selection is made in good faith and in accordance with written policy required to be established pursuant to Illinois Library Law.
+Collection management, including decisions about selection, gifts and weeding, is done by professional librarians with an ALA-accredited master’s degree in library science (or equivalent), or by qualified staff under their supervision.
+No employee may be disciplined or dismissed for the selection of library materials when the selection is made in good faith and in accordance with written policy as required by Illinois statute.

 Criteria: Literary merit; enduring value; accuracy; authoritativeness; social significance; importance of subject matter to the collection; timeliness; popular demand; cost; scarcity of material on the subject and availability elsewhere; quality and suitability of the format; other considerations may be applicable in specific subject areas.
 Selectors should choose materials that build a well-rounded collection reflecting various viewpoints and opinions.
 While the library does endeavor to support school curricula, textbooks are not collected.

-Tools: Professional journals; trade journals; subject bibliographies; publishers' catalogs and promotional materials; reviews from reputable sources; lists of recommended titles; and sales representatives for specific materials.
-Purchase suggestions from patrons are also an important source.
+Tools: Professional journals; trade journals; subject bibliographies; publishers' catalogs and promotional materials; reviews from reputable sources; lists of recommended titles; purchase suggestions and sales representatives.

 it is considered part of a core collection, or